PM Lee and China’s President Xi meet in Bangkok, reaffirm close ties

 The leaders’ first in-person meeting in three years was also attended by Singapore’s Foreign Minister Vivian Balakrishnan and his Chinese counterpart Wang Yi.

-At the meeting, PM Lee congratulated Mr Xi on the successful conclusion of the 20th National Congress of the Communist Party of China (CPC), while Mr Xi updated PM Lee on the 20th CPC National Congress and his plans for China’s development.
+At the meeting, PM Lee congratulated Mr Xi on the successful conclusion of the 20th National Congress of the Communist Party of China (CPC), while Mr Xi updated PM Lee on the Congress and his plans for China’s development.

-PM Lee and Mr Xi also exchanged views on bilateral relations, regional and international developments, including on the importance of maintaining stable US-China relations, added Ms Chang.
+PM Lee and Mr Xi also exchanged views on bilateral relations, regional and international developments, including on the importance of maintaining stable United States-China relations, added Ms Chang.

 Mr Xi reiterated his invitation to PM Lee to visit China soon, and PM Lee also welcomed the Chinese President to visit Singapore again.

-Mr Xi has been holding a string of bilateral talks this month, on the sidelines of international summits in the region.
-He had earlier met US President Joe Biden, French president Emmanuel Macron and South Korean President Yoon Suk-yeol in Bali, among others.
+Mr Xi has been holding a string of bilateral talks in November, on the sidelines of international summits in the region.
+He had earlier met US President Joe Biden, French President Emmanuel Macron and South Korean President Yoon Suk-yeol in Bali, among others.
 He is also scheduled to meet Japanese Prime Minister Fumio Kishida in Bangkok on Thursday.

+PM Lee will meet Hong Kong Chief Executive John Lee on Friday.